 As first-time parents, my husband and I had a general idea of what to get for the baby thanks to guides posted online and magazines.
 However, every baby and every family is different so we weren’t entirely sure what would work for our family and what would possibly be a waste of money.
 It’s even more difficult when you’re a foreigner in Japan trying to figure all of this out when pregnant and exhausted.
 I’ll admit that I relied on my husband a lot when it came to what would be a good product and what wouldn’t be, and some things just ended up being trial-and-error.
 We also tried to buy as much as possible before the baby came and we’re glad we did because that meant not having to go out that often with a newborn.

-Now that I’m two months in, I want to share with you what my husband and I felt were great buys and what we felt like we didn’t really need in the end.
+Now that I’m a few months in, I want to share with you what my husband and I felt were great buys and what we felt like we didn’t really need in the end.

 The type of clothing you need of course depends on the season but try to have a week’s worth of onesies.
 I found the ones that tie up (kimono-style) to be easier to work with than button-up ones.
-For nighttime, buy some sleepers and thick onesies if it’s cold and if it’s hot, UNIQLO’s AIRISM onesies are great.
+For nighttime, buy some sleepers and thick onesies if it’s cold and if it’s hot, UNIQLO’s AIRism inner onesies are great.
+I felt better about swaddling my baby when she was wearing one of those underneath.
 Outerwear (hats, socks, jackets) also depends on the season.
 I would have at least two of each in case something gets dirty and needs to be washed so you’ll have a backup.
 (This goes for bedding as well, Baby A has sometimes gone through more than two bedsheets in one night!)

 For winter, I highly recommend footed pajamas, especially ones that zip up from the bottom to make nighttime diaper changes easier.
-The ones I own are from Carter’s as I have not found these kinds of pajamas (both footed and the zipper at the bottom) in Japan yet.
+The ones I own are from Old Navy as I have not found these kinds of pajamas (both footed and the zipper at the bottom) in Japan yet.

-You can also pick up used clothing if you want to save money from facebook groups for foreign moms in Japan.
-Some people have gotten entire wardrobes for their babies for free.
+You can also pick up used clothing if you want to save money by visiting recycle shops like Book Off or Treasure Factory, auction sites like Yahoo or Mercari, or even Facebook groups for foreign moms in Japan where some people have gotten entire wardrobes for their babies for free.
 End of season sales are also a great way to stock up.
 I got a whole bunch of new stuff from Nishimatsuya (西松屋) for 99 yen each!

 My haul at 99 yen each